-In addition to his nineteen years experience as a family law attorney, Attorney Posmantier is a graduate of the 40-hour Mediation Certificate Program at the Quinnipiac Center on Dispute Resolution, which was named 12th in the nation by U.S. News & World Report in its 2017 Best Graduate School rankings.
+In addition to his twenty years experience as a family law attorney, Attorney Posmantier is a graduate of the 40-hour Mediation Certificate Program at the Quinnipiac Center on Dispute Resolution, which was named 12th in the nation by U.S. News & World Report in its 2017 Best Graduate School rankings.

 Providing services as a divorce and post-divorce mediator, Attorney Posmantier facilitates the resolution of difficult parenting and financial disputes in a compassionate setting.
 When serving as a mediator, Attorney Posmantier does not represent the interests of one party or the other.
 Rather, he guides the parties together to arrive at a mutually agreeable resolution of their differences.